Reading time: 5 min.

 How does forehead reduction surgery work?

 If the hairline needs to be moved by more than 5cm, the procedure is a little more complex.
 A tissue expander may need to be placed underneath the skin to stretch it before it can be drawn down and stitched or sutured closed.
-In these cases, an FUE hair transplant may be recommended to increase hair density across the stretched skin.
+In these cases, an FUE hair transplant may be recommended to increase the density of the hair follicles across the stretched skin.

 Some clinics perform this procedure under general anaesthetic, while others use local anaesthetic.